 We may use leverage to the extent permitted by the 1940 Act.
 We are permitted to obtain leverage using any form of financial leverage instruments, including funds borrowed from banks or other financial institutions, margin facilities, notes or preferred stock and leverage attributable to reverse repurchase agreements or similar transactions.
 We currently anticipate incurring leverage within the first twelve months following the completion of this offering in an amount of approximately 75% of our total assets (as determined immediately before the leverage is incurred) primarily through the issuance of preferred stock, and to a lesser extent through borrowings.
 Instruments that create leverage are generally considered to be senior securities under the 1940 Act.
-With respect to senior securities representing indebtedness (i.e., borrowing or deemed borrowing), other than temporary borrowings as defined under the 1940 Act, we are required to have an asset coverage ratio of at least 300%, as measured at the time of borrowing and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness.
-With respect to senior securities that are stocks (i.e., shares of preferred stock), we are required to have an asset coverage ratio of at least 200%, as measured at the time of the issuance of any such shares of preferred stock and calculated as the ratio of our total assets (less all the time of the issuance of any such shares of preferred stock and calculated as the ratio of our total assets (less and the time of the issuance of any such shares of preferred stock and calculated as the ratio of our total assets (less and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness
+With respect to senior securities representing indebtedness (i.e., borrowing or deemed borrowing), other than temporary borrowings as defined under the 1940 Act, we are required to have an asset coverage ratio of at least 300%, as measured at the time of borrowing and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities that are stocks (i.e., shares of preferred stock), we are required to have an asset coverage ratio of at least 200%, as measured at the time of the issuance of any such shares of preferred stock and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness plus the aggregate liquidation preference of any outstanding shares of preferred stock.
+See "Description of Capital Structure - Preferred Stock."